 Talk to an attorney following your slip-and-fall accident to find out what compensation you should receive.
 If a lawsuit in Mississippi is the best course of action, you have a strict time limit on your claim.
 Immediately hiring an attorney with Derek L. Hall, PC will give you your best chance at getting the compensation you deserve.

-Talk to Our Lawyers About Your Slip-and-Fall Case Now
+Talk to Our Slip and Fall Lawyers in Jackson, MS Now

 Property owners have a duty to keep their property safe.
 When they fail to take that duty seriously, people end up hurt as a result.
 Despite recent changes in the law, negligent property owners can still be held accountable when injuries happen.